 HTTP was envisioned as a simple, application level, request-response protocol.
 Clients connect to servers and make HTTP requests asking for resource.
 Servers send response back and terminate the connection.

-HTTP/1.1 was released in 1999 to keep up with the performance demands of late 90’s brochure-esque websites.
+HTTP/1.1 was released in 1999 to keep up with the performance demands of 90’s brochure-esque websites.
 Its major improvement over its predecessor, the HTTP/1.0, was that it allowed a connection to be reused to send multiple requests and responses.
 This improves performance by eliminating connection setup overhead for each request.